We use cookies to improve your experience. By accepting you agree to our cookie policy

 Deep Breathing can be of great benefit for a good many areas of your life, including:

-In this self management article, you will have hopefully learned how to use deep breathing exercises to help you cope with your CRPS or persistent pain.
-There are many more exercises and techniques for CRPS and persistent pain available, but always remember to contact your pain management team, GP or pain specialist before trying anything new or different to your current medical regime for your specific condition.
+There are many more exercises and techniques for CRPS and persistent pain available, but always remember to contact your pain management team, GP or other medical professional before trying anything new or different to your current medical regime for your specific condition.

 Burning Nights CRPS Support is a registered charity.
 We are not doctors or specialists and therefore cannot make any diagnosis, provide treatment, etc. You must speak to your doctor or healthcare professional about starting to do any exercises including breathing techniques.
 This help is not meant to replace your current treatment regime or medication.
 If in doubt please contact your doctor or pain specialist first.